 Holiday Riding Programmes

-Autumn 2025
+Winter 2025

 Our holiday courses combine well-school horses, qualified riding instructors, and excellent facilities to create a friendly, professional atmosphere in which riders can develop their equine skills safely and systematically.
 We are NZPCA accredited and all our coaches have a current first aid certificate.